On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 Again this is a homogeneous space as the cyclic group of order $n$ acts transitively on it, so we can apply Speyer's Formula (Theorem~\ref{Thm:SpeyersFormula}) to obtain the magnitude of this finite approximation to the length $\ell $ circle with the intrinsic metric:

-Now observe what happens as the number of points tends to infinity whilst the length of the circle is kept fixed. \begin{prop} As $n\to \infty$ the magnitudes of the finite evenly-spaced circle metric spaces converge:
+Now we can find the magnitude of the actual circle by letting the number of points tend to infinity whilst keeping the length fixed. \begin{thm} For $\bar C_\ell$ the length $\ell$ circle with its intrinsic metric, the magnitude is given by

-\end{prop} \begin{proof} There are at least two ways to prove this.
+\end{thm} \begin{proof} We know by ~\cite[Corollary~2.7]{Meckes:PositiveDefinite} that $\left|\bar K^n_\ell \right| \to \left|\bar C_\ell \right|$, so we just need to prove $\left|\bar K^n_\ell \right| \to \frac {\ell/2} {1-e^{-\ell/2 }}$.
+There are at least two ways to prove this.
 One can express the denominator in the formula for $|\bar K^n_\ell|$ as a geometric progression and then take the limit, or one can express the limit of the denominator as an integral.
 The second method is the analogue of the method in the last subsection and so that is the method given here.